bregman-arie/bregman-arie.github.io/_posts/2019-11-13-ansible-interview-questions.markdown

 ### Answer

-Very basic question, but indicates how you work with Ansible.
+A very basic question, but indicates how you work with Ansible.
 Many will answer this question by using the shell or command modules.
 It doesn’t necessarily bad, but the best practice is always to use an explicit Ansible module (in our case, the ‘file’ module).

 Why?
 Mainly due to readability.
 Some actions execute differently on different operating systems, but the module use is always the same and any Ansible user will know what you meant when reading the task (especially if it’s a long shell command).